mckolu/Detecting-Impasse-LAK2022/README.md

 performance.
 This line of research contributes to the development of real-time adaptive support for collaboration.</p>

 <h3>Authors</h3>
-Yingbo Ma, Mehmet Celepkolu, Kristy Elizabeth Boyer
+Yingbo Ma, Mehmet Celepkolu, Kristy Boyer

 <h2>Code Structure</h2>